polaternez/predicting-used-car-price-UK/README.md

 ![alt text](https://github.com/polaternez/predicting_used_car_price_UK/blob/master/reports/figures/correlation.jpg "Correlation")

 ## Model Building

-First, We discard redundant columns, then split the data into train and tests sets with a test size of 20%.
-After that train and test sets scaling with standardization.
+- Split the data into train and test sets with a test size of 20%

-We try five distinct models and evaluate them using Mean Absolute Error.
-Then we get the following results:
+- Applied standardization to scale the train and test sets.
+- Utilizing cross-validation, we trained multiple models, evaluating their performance based on both Mean Absolute Error (MAE) and training time.
+After thorough analysis, the XGBoost model was selected due to its superior performance in terms of both predictive accuracy and efficiency
+- Fine-tune of the XGBoost model for better performance.

+After cross-validation, the models showed the following performances:

 ![alt text](https://github.com/polaternez/predicting_used_car_price_UK/blob/master/reports/figures/model_performance.png "Model Performances")

-Thus, Random Forest model has the least MAE, but is very slow compared to other models.
-That's why we choose the XGBoost model.

 ## Productionization
-In this step, I created the UI with the Flask.
-API endpoint assistance receives a request and returns the estimated vehicle price.
+Created a user interface using Flask.
+The API endpoint receives requests and returns estimated vehicle prices.

 ![alt text](https://github.com/polaternez/predicting_used_car_price_UK/blob/master/reports/figures/flask-api.png "UK Used Car Price Estimator")